rgwood/systemctl-tui/README.md

 ## Install

-Note: this project only works on Linux.
+Note: this project only works on Linux (WSL works _if_ you [have systemd enabled](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/)).
 Binaries are published for x64 and ARM64 in the GitHub releases, and [a Nix package](https://search.nixos.org/packages?query=systemctl-tui) is available.

 If you'd rather build from scratch you will need [Rust installed](https://rustup.rs/).
 Then either: